gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/implementations.md

 - support for **one-argument functions** `y = f(x)` or **two-argument functions** `f!(y, x)`

 While it is possible to define every operator using just [`pushforward`](@ref) and [`pullback`](@ref), some backends have more efficient implementations of high-level operators.
-When they are available, we **always** call these backend-specific overloads.
+When they are available, we nearly always call these backend-specific overloads.
+We also adapt the preparation phase accordingly.
+This page gives details on each backend's bindings.

-The following tables summarize all implemented overloads for each backend.
+The tables below summarize all implemented overloads for each backend.
 The cells can have three values:

 - ❌: the operator is not overloaded because the backend does not support it